 A speech-language pathologist might evaluate your speech to help determine the type of dysarthria you have.
 This can be helpful to the neurologist, who will look for the underlying cause.

-Besides conducting a physical exam, your doctor might order tests, including:
+Besides conducting a physical exam, your doctor might order tests to identify underlying conditions, including:

 - Imaging tests.
 Imaging tests, such as an MRI or CT scan, create detailed images of your brain, head and neck that may help identify the cause of your speech problem.